Wen-ChuangChou/Speaker-identification/README.md

 ## Dataset
 - Label: Each voice recording is assigned a label corresponding to one of the 600 speakers (classes).
-- Training data: There are 90% of 56,666 voice recordings with assigned labels for training.
+- Training data: 90% of the 56,666 voice recordings are used for training and have assigned labels.
-- Validating data: There are 10% of 56,666 voice recordings with assigned labels for validating.
+- Validating data: 10% of the 56,666 voice recordings are used for validation and have assigned labels.
 - Testing data: There are 4,000 voice recordings without labels for testing.

 ## Voice prepocessing